-To summarize, if used with the PCD software the certification view equals to the case where the TOE is running the PICC software: The TOE operates one of the optional software parts of the CIPURSETM CL - regardless whether PICC or PCD part - and is enabled to communicate via the selected interfaces.
+To summarize, if used with the PCD software the certification view equals to the case where the TOE is running the PICC software: The TOE operates one of the optional software parts of the CIPURSE[TM] CL - regardless whether PICC or PCD part - and is enabled to communicate via the selected interfaces.
 The surrounding environment is in both cases out of scope.
-The CIPURSETM CL is delivered as object code and in this way integrated in the user software.
+The CIPURSE[TM] CL is delivered as object code and in this way integrated in the user software.

-The MCS offered in two alternative versions is a further order option and implements the routines for a Mifare compatible interface.
-The MCS implements an operating system handling the emulation of a Mifare-compatible card together with the RF interface.
-One part of the MCS is permanently stored in the ROM and the second part consisting of patch and API is located in the SOLID FLASHTM NVM.
-The second part is only present if the MCS is part of the delivery.
-If the MCS is not part of the delivery the ROM part is present but not used.
-The MCS implements tearing safe behaviour in context with the SOLID FLASHTM NVM management and is therefore independent from the HSL.
-The MCS NVM part is - if ordered - delivered as object code and in this way integrated in the user software.
+The NRG is a further order option and implements the routines for an ISO/IEC 14443-3 Type A with CRYPTO01 interface.
+The NRG implements an operating system handling the emulation of such a card together with the RF interface.
+One part of the NRG is permanently stored in the ROM and the second part consisting of patch and API is located in the SOLID FLASH[TM] NVM.
+The second part is only present if the NRG is part of the delivery.
+If the NRG is not part of the delivery the ROM part is present but not used.
+The NRG implements tearing safe behaviour in context with the SOLID FLASH[TM] NVM management and is therefore independent from the HSL.
+The NRG NVM part is - if ordered - delivered as object code and in this way integrated in the user software.
+The NRG is not part of the TOE Security Functionality (TSF).

-The asymmetric cryptographic libraries regardless of the version chosen are delivery options.
+The asymmetric cryptographic libraries are delivery options.

 Therefore the TOE may come with free combinations with the other libraries of or without these libraries.
 In the case of coming without one or any combination of the asymmetric libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).